dylanesque/MPQChampApp/README.md

 **Phase Three:** I will begin to introduce basic styling at this point, flesh out individual pages, etc. When this phase is complete, the MVP of the application will be complete, and I'll deploy the app for basic user testing. **This phase is nearing completion.**

-**Phase Four:** This phase will consist of more advanced styling, cross-browser testing.
+**Phase Four:** This phase will consist of more advanced styling and comprehensive cross-browser testing.
 Automated testing will begin, and I will be focusing my energy on getting the finer details of the character report page filtering and other features on that page complete.
 Changes based on user feedback will begin, and a data caching solution will be implemented at this point.

 **Phase Five:** This phase will consist of more checks for advanced styling (such as animation), accessibility, performance, and redundant/non-performant code.